 How To Celebrate Transgender Day Of Visibility

-In his 2020 statement about TDoV, Human Rights Campaign President Alphonso David encouraged people to learn from the pride and resilience of the transgender community.
+In his 2021 statement about TDoV, Human Rights Campaign President Alphonso David recognized the determination it takes for transgender and non-binary people to live openly and authentically.

 In years past, TDoV was a chance for trans folks and their allies to gather for concerts, guest speakers, and other performers.
-Unfortunately, the continuing impact of the coronavirus pandemic means that most events will be virtual in 2021.
+Unfortunately, the continuing impact of the coronavirus pandemic means that many events may still be virtual in 2022.